casper-schutte/fantastic-lamp/Test/README.txt

 not exporting jemalloc correctly, normally when it is not installed or the path is incorrect.
 You may need to run:
 sudo apt install libjemalloc-dev if the problem persists.

+Visualising graph:
+To visualise the graph in BandageNG (https://github.com/asl/BandageNG), load the simple_test.og.gfa file.
+To label the nodes with their coverages and other information, BandageNG requires a CSV file.
+To create a CSV file from the TSV output, simply run the BASH script: convert_to_csv.sh in the /Test folder